We tailor our lessons to fit you and welcome a whole range of styles.

 If starting with group lessons, there will no doubt come a point where the progress of each child will begin to accelerate at different speeds, and we’d then suggest moving to individual lessons.

 If you choose 1-1 individual lessons, we offer a minimum of 15 minutes per week.
 20, 30 and 60 minute lessons are also available.
-When your child progress beyond the ‘beginner’ stage and is more confident, we’d suggest increasing lessons to 30 minutes allowing them to have the greatest opportunity to develop their instrumental skills, as well as their general musicianship.
+When your child progresses beyond the ‘beginner’ stage and is more confident, we’d suggest increasing lessons to 30 minutes allowing them to have the greatest opportunity to develop their instrumental skills, as well as their general musicianship.

 Your child’s lessons will feature technical exercises designed to enhance their cognitive abilities, physical coordination, and muscle memory.
 They will also explore a diverse selection of songs/pieces, carefully chosen to be both enjoyable and slightly above their current level, inspiring them to reach new musical heights.